boxed/kodare.net/_posts/2020-09-07-django_silent_failures.markdown

 </ul>
 ```

 The first problem here is `{{ now }}`.
-If you don't have a variable `foo` in the context Django ignores this error silently.
+If you don't have a variable with the name given in the context Django ignores this error silently.
 This is a bad design decision.
 If you follow any support forum for Django you see this tripping up beginners endlessly with many saying they've wasted hours on such easy typos.
-(Install django-fastdev to fix this.)
+(Install [django-fastdev](https://github.com/boxed/django-fastdev) to fix this.)

 ## Class Based Views